Erodotos/gofiber-api-boilerplate/README.md

 This is a very basic boilerplate API template I created using the [go-fiber](https://gofiber.io/) web framework.
 To be honest this framework is pretty fast!

-In this get-started project we are interested on the book business (so unique 😂).
+In this get-started project we are interested in the book business (so unique 😂).
 We implement the following end-points:

 - POST   : /api/book/
 - GET    : /api/book/:id